Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/CheckBox.md

 # CheckBox

 Checkbox is a UI component connected with the click events.
-The base class for a `CheckBox` class is a [Tizen.NUI.Components.Button](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.Components.Button.html), which properties can be used to specify the checkbox.
+The base class for a `CheckBox` class is a [Tizen.NUI.Components.Button](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.Components.Button.html).
+The `Button` properties can be used to specify the checkbox.
 In opposite to a button, that can contain both an icon and a text, a checkbox can only contain an icon.
 The default checkbox created with NUI is as follows:

 ![CheckBoxDef](./media/CheckBox_def.gif)